aljaca/MST.PMDN/README.md

   output_dim = 32
 )

 # Define the fusion network, MST-PMDN head, and training setup
+# Note: hyperparameters and number of epochs are not optimized
 hidden_dim <- c(64, 32) # Hidden nodes in fusion network
 drop_hidden <- 0.1      # Dropout for fusion network
 n_mixtures <- 2         # 2 components in the MST mixture model